12+ Useful SQL Queries for WordPress Database Cleanup

 BONUS: One Query For All

-I merged all cleanup queries above in one box, so you can run this directly on SQL field:
+I merged all cleanup queries above in one box so that you can run this directly on the SQL field: